 Reverse Rolling.
 This is the reverse exercise of the one above.
-Wrist are turning on the liver point in the opposite direction.
+The wrist are turning on the liver point in the opposite direction.

 Outer Circles is used in about every art in some way.
 Focus on unitary movement.
-Start by keeping elbows close to body or a smaller circle.
+Start by keeping elbows close to the body or a smaller circle.